 Flounder are large, flat fish found on the bottom of saltwater locations around the United States.
-A type of white fish, they contain very little fat and no carbohydrates.
+A type of white fish, it contains very little fat and no carbohydrates.
 Instead, flounder is relatively protein-rich and contains some beneficial minerals.
-Though an 8 oz. serving of fish is a fairly large portion, this amount provides rather low levels of nutrition.
-Flounder contains over 80 percent water, reducing the overall nutritional content of the fish.

 Video of the Day